rahul-gharat/dronahq-docs/docs/self-hosted-deployment/deployment-options/azure.md

 11. Click on **Review + Create** to check summary of configuration you choose for your instance.
 If all looks good, click on **Create** to run the instance.

-12. If you choose to create new `SSH Key` then, `Generate new key pair` popup will apear.
-From that you can doenload your new key and save on your computer at safe place.
+12. If you choose to create new `SSH Key` then, `Generate new key pair` popup will appear.
+From that you can download your new key and save on your computer at safe place.

-13. In few minutes, your instamce will be ready to use.
+13. In few minutes, your instance will be ready to use.

 ### 2. Connect to your Linux instance using an SSH client